The realities of

-What Does it mean to have ADHD?
+What does it mean to have ADHD?

-A former pro athlete and opera singer share their stories
+A former pro athlete and

 Seydou, 31